Diseases

 • Immunological basis of diagnosis

-Anti-staphylococcal antibody titres increase as mastitis develops.
-Pre-existing antibodies are present in serum of all cows, against many S. aureus antigens.
-In milk of a healthy gland, antibody titres correlate with blood titres, due to transudation of plasmatic antibodies and to preferential transport of IgG1.
+Anti-staphylococcal or streptococcal antibodies titres increase as mastitis develops.
+Pre-existing antibodies are present in serum of all cows against many S. aureus antigens.
+In milk of a healthy gland, antibody titres correlate with blood titres, due to transudation of plasmatic antibodies and to selective transport of IgG1.
 In infected glands, milk titres depend more on exudation of plasma than on local synthesis.
-As a result, any inflammation of the mammary gland, such as streptococcal mastitis, provokes an increase in milk antibody titres to S. aureus, a phenomenon which complicates the use of antibodies for immunological diagnosis.
+As a result, any inflammation of the mammary gland provokes an increase in milk antibody titres to S. aureus, a phenomenon which complicates the use of antibodies for immunological diagnosis.
+Recruitment of leucocytes in milk by the innate immune system, a very sensitive marker of inflammation of the mammary gland, is a reliable and commonly utilised means of detecting mastitis, although not specific to the causal agent.

 • Main means of prevention, detection and control